davidhcefx/Modern-Nano-Keybindings/README.md

 bind ^F   pagedown      all
 bind ^G   firstline     all
 bind M-G  lastline      all
+#bind M-F  nextword      all  # to bind to `M-left` on macOS
+#bind M-B  prevword      all
+#bind M-2  anchor        main  # to use anchors on macOS
+#bind F2   nextanchor    main
+#bind F3   prevanchor    main

-bind M-1  help          all  # fix ^G been used bind Sh-M-C  constantshow  main  # fix M-C been used
+bind M-1    help        all    # fix ^G been used bind Sh-M-C constantshow main  # fix M-C, M-F and M-b been used bind Sh-M-F formatter   main bind Sh-M-B linter      main
 ```

 > - If the path to **syntax highlighting files** are different on your system, please modify those `includes` around `line 3`.